 Complementary health advice

-Osteopaths generally give advice on self-help measures and lifetime issues such as diet, posture, stress management and exercise, to assist with their treatment.
-They also refer patients to other health care practitioners when necessary.
+Osteopaths generally give advice on self-help measures and lifetime issues such as diet, posture, stress management and exercise to assist with the treatments they offer.
+They will also refer patients to other health care practitioners when necessary.
 Osteopathic consultations are covered by most major health funds.

-Osteopathy Education & Medicare
+Osteopathy education & Medicare